osnava/EMG-826/README.md

 * MSP430
 * and more...

-It has a variable resistor to amplify the output signal (Muscle pin).
-If you are curious about how a pure EMG signal looks, it has the Raw pin which can be attached to an oscilloscope to see the pure signal.
+It has a variable resistor (Gain) to amplify the output signal (Muscle pin).
+If you are curious about how a pure EMG signal looks, it has the Raw pin which can be attached to an oscilloscope.
 There's no need to use dual voltage supply thanks to it's IC that converts single to dual supply.
-If you want to use it with an Arduino board just connect 5V to the V+ pin and GND to GND pin.
-For the Raw signal you can supply up to 9V on the V+ pin.

 ## Muscle connections